-Sarah Fitzgerald – Chief Executive & Regional coordinator Auckland, Taranaki
+Sarah Fitzgerald – Chief Executive & Regional Coordinator Auckland, Taranaki

 Sarah Fitzgerald is an experienced renewable energy sector leader committed to supporting youth and industry in the transition of the global energy market to a zero carbon economy.
 She views education as an essential role in this journey to develop future generations of innovators in sustainability.

+Sarah is also Principal of Nikau Energy, a communications and events company committed to the cleantech sector providing knowledge sharing platforms to help facilitate the adoption of clean and renewable energy solutions.
 Prior to joining EVolocity Sarah spent eight years living in the Middle East where she held roles with a number of prominent renewable energy organisations including General Manager of the Clean Energy Business Council and founder of the MENA region’s Women in Clean Energy (WICE) Program.

 Before moving to Dubai with her husband and daughter, Sarah was Head of the CEO’s Office at Westpac New Zealand and was actively involved in the local non profit sector.
 Contact Sarah [email protected]

 Jessica has a background in project management and teaching.
 She spent time in the UK working in IT Project Management before moving back to New Zealand to teach Digital Technology, Math and Business studies at a high school in Westport.